 If you have the opportunity, its best to bring this up before your loved one has reached the level of incapacity, although it’s a hard conversation to have.
 If your loved one has designated someone with durable power of attorney in case of incapacity, then that person can make decisions if your loved one is no longer able to.
 If not, then you may need to petition for guardianship or conservatorship.
 You may want to consult an advocacy group and an elder law attorney to best understand your options.

 Authors: Joanna Saisan, M.S.W., and Monika White, Ph.D.

-For more information about the benefits of home care, contact Morning Glory Home Care, the Shiloh home health care experts, to schedule an in-home assessment.
+For more information about the benefits of home care or dementia care in Edwardsville, IL or the surrounding communities, contact Morning Glory Home Care, to schedule an in-home assessment.
 We’d love to speak with you and learn more about your loved one’s needs.
 Reach out to us today at 618-667-8400 and let us help your loved one thrive in the comfort and familiarity of home.